“Browsing through Wikipedia I end up learning about topics I did not search for”

 B.R.
 Lawson, Parallel lines of thought, Lang.
 Des.
 1 (4) (1993) 357–366.

 Creativity is mostly defined in Psychology by divergent thinking and combining distant concepts.
 Research shows that the ‘successful idea’ is commonly the idea that combines concepts that are thematically further apart from the initial given topic realm - so broader thoughts are linked to successful, creative ideas.

 (See point X)

-During testing and research for this application seven steps/iterations proved to be an optimal distance for topic exploration as within seven clicks you generally discover unforeseen
+During testing and research for this application seven steps/iterations proved to be the optimal distance for topic exploration as within seven clicks you generally discover unforeseen

 knowledge and links.

-Yet a pathway of seven subjects can still be recalled while the thematiclinks between topics remain comprehensible in order to deliberately combine them towardsa creative solution.
+Yet, a pathway of seven subjects can still be recalled while the thematic links between the topics remain comprehensible.
+Thus they can be deliberately be combined towards a creative solution or idea.

 Campina Factory, DAE Graduation Show, Dutch Design Week / 19-10-19 - 27-10-19